ULHPC/tutorials/gpu/openacc/basics/README.md

 * The _loop_ will parallelize the _for_ loop plus also accommodate other OpenACC _clauses_, for example here _copyin_ and _copyput_.
 * The above example needs two vectors to be copied to GPU and one vector needs to send the value back to CPU.
 * _copyin_ will create the memory on the GPU and transfer the data from CPU to GPU.
-* _copyout_ will create the memory on the GPU and and transfer the data from GPU to CPU.
+* _copyout_ will create the memory on the GPU and transfer the data from GPU to CPU.

 #### for FORTRAN